mcfletch/2daypython/guessinggame.rst

 Create a Random Number
 -------------------------

-* Random numbers are a **huge** area of active research in computer science
-* We don't actually care about that in our game, we just want something the user can't **easily** guess
 * Someone wrote a module that provides functions related to (psuedo)-`random` numbers
 * The module is called :py:mod:`random`
 * There is a function in it called :py:func:`random.randint`